koenboeckx/VKHO/overview.md

     1. [04Nov19] After 1M step simulation, evaluate and find the errors in the two created model files.
     1. [04Nov19] Work on TAN game (Independent Q-Learning article)
     1. [09Nov19] Corrections to game:
-        * included Linr-Of-Sight criterion for aiming
+        * included Linr-Of-Sight criterion for aiming UPDATE: done
-        * Working with window around future position to avoid agents comming too close
+        * Working with window around future position to avoid agents coming too close UPDATE: done
     1. [10Nov19] Began development of Policy Gradients
     1. [11Nov19] IDEA: implement a wrapper for a AI Gym Env (like CartPole) to (1) allow same interface as game Environment, and (2) allow for easy (and secure) experimenting for a single agent before moving on to multiple agents in the battlefield setting. => [18Nov19] **DONE** works with actor-critic2
     1. [11Nov19] PG (in REINFORCE) works (even two simultaneous learners) for small board (5x5) against RANDOM OPPONENT without additional measures (i.e. actor)-> To improve for more complex settings.
 Doesn't work on 11x11 board (even with extended state repr for net) but [14Nov19] works on 7x7 and results have been documented.